 The Victim/Witness Assistance Program of the Morristown Police Department was established to offer assistance to victims of crime, which were personal in nature, i.e. domestic violence, rape, robbery, assault and other crimes against persons.
-The type of assistance offered includes acting as a liaison between the victims and the investigating officer, answering questions concerning the legal system, checking on court dates, making referrals to other community service agencies.
+The type of assistance offered includes acting as a liaison between the victims and the investigating officer, answering questions concerning the legal system, checking on court dates, and making referrals to other community service agencies.
 The Victim/Witness Program also works as a liaison between the District Attorney General’s office and the Morristown Police Department.
 The main goal of the Victim/Witness Coordinator is to ensure that victims’ rights are being observed while offering personal assistance to victims of crime.

-General Information for Victims and Witnesses
+General Information for victims and vitnesses:Key Definitions:

 Victim: A person whose property or person has been violated.